JetBrains/teamcity-documentation/topics/introduction-to-teamcity-terminology.md

 [//]: # (auxiliary-id: Introduction to TeamCity Terminology)

 The following guide explains main TeamCity terms and concepts in comparison to their analogues widely used in continuous integration software.
 This guide gives a general idea on the most common TeamCity concepts and serves as a starting point for users who migrate from different CI/CI software.
 You can learn more about mentioned TeamCity terms and other notions in the [Concepts](concepts.md) chapter.
+For a quick reference, also see [Basic TeamCity concepts](continuous-integration-with-teamcity.md#Basic+TeamCity+concepts).

 ## TeamCity Object Hierarchy